INVLLC/Project-1-Simple_website/README.md

 # Tech Conference Website

-A simple website that was made with bootstrap 5, mobile-friendly and optimize for accesibility.
+A simple website that was made with bootstrap 5, is mobile-friendly and optimized for accesibility.
 Inspired by a course at [Tree House](https://teamtreehouse.com/library/bootstrap-basics).

 [🌐 View Page!](https://project1.invisionnaire.com/)
 ## API calls